AltBeacon/android-beacon-library/autobind.md

 **Simplicity:** Requiring manual calls to bind/unbind is unintuitive, as no requivalent for similar APIs on iOS, and is a frequent source of bugs.
 App code is much simpler without this.`

 **Clarity:** The whole idea of binding to a scanning service assumes there is an Android service doing the scanning.
 But as of Android 8, that is often not the case, as the library's default way of doing scans in with the job scheduler.
-It just doesn't make sense anymore for most uses of this library.
+It just doesn't make sense anymore for default operation of this library.
 The use of "magic" utlity classes like `RegionBootsrap` confuses things further, when the regular monitoring APIs work fine for setting up brackground detections.

-#### What if I want to stop scanning?
+#### What if I want to stop scanning with unbind?

 The library will automatically stop scanning when there is no monitoring or ranging active.
 Simply call `stopRangingBeacons(region)` and `stopMonitoring(region)` for all regions and scanning will stop just as if you had manually called `unbind()`